James S. Rollins: Early years and family

 In 1837, Rollins married Mary Elizabeth Hickman (1820–1907).
-She was the daughter of James Hickman, and was from Franklin, in nearby Howard County, Missouri.
+She was the daughter of James Hickman, and was originally from Franklin, in nearby Howard County, of Missouri.
 They had 11 children, seven of whom survived to adulthood.

 Early political career

 Rollins began his political career as a Whig.
 His politics reflected his interest in business and resource development.
 In 1836, he purchased a Whig newspaper, the Columbia Patriot, which he edited for several years.
 That same year, he attended a railroad convention in St. Louis, where he was chosen to petition Congress for Missouri railroad land grants.

-Missouri legislator
+Missouri state legislator

-Rollins was elected to the Missouri Legislature in 1838, representing Boone County.
-He was elected Representative in 1838, 1840, and 1854, and as a Senator in 1846.
-He was a delegate to the 1844 Whig National Convention.
-He ran for Governor of Missouri in 1848 and again in 1857, but was defeated both times.
-Rollins was a Whig from 1836 to 1855, when the party dissolved in dissension over the Kansas-Nebraska Act regarding the extension of slavery into territories and new states.
-As a large slaveholder in Missouri, Rollins was not an abolitionist, but he opposed both the extension of slavery and secession.
+Rollins was elected to the General Assembly of Missouri (state legislature) in 1838, representing Boone County.
+He was elected to the bicameral Assembly's lower chamber of the Missouri House of Representatives serving as a state Representative in 1838, reelected in 1840, and for another term in 1854, and also as a state Senator in the upper chamber of the Missouri Senate in 1846.
+He was a delegate to the 1844 Whig National Convention in Baltimore to nominate a presidential candidate in the U.S. presidential / congressional elections that year.
+Four years later, he ran for the office of Governor of Missouri in state general elections of 1848 and again a decade later in 1857, but was defeated both times.
+Rollins was a Whig from 1836 to 1855, when the party dissolved and split in dissension over the recent Congressional legislation of the Kansas-Nebraska Act regarding the extension of slavery into the western federal territories and in creating new states.
+As a large slaveholder himself in Missouri, Rollins was not an abolitionist, but he opposed both the further westward extension of slavery and secession of states from the Federal Union, with its political doctrine of States' rights.

 When the Whig Party ended, Rollins began a political transition.
-He ran as an independent in his second try for governor, supported by Know-Nothings, Thomas Hart Benton Democrats, and remnants of the Whigs.
-He lost to Democrat Robert M. Stewart by 334 votes.
-When he was not in the Missouri Legislature, Rollins developed his law practice in Columbia, despite ambivalence about the monotony of a legal career.
+He ran as an independent in his 1857 second try for Missouri governor, supported by the extremist third party of the Know-Nothings, (a.k.a. the Native American Party or later, the American Party), Thomas Hart Benton (1782–1858), (Missouri's respected influential U.S. Senator), the Democrats, and remnants of the former Whigs.
+He lost again in his second contest for the governorship to Democrat Robert M. Stewart (1815–1871), by only 334 votes.
+When he was not serving in the Missouri General Assembly state legislature, Rollins developed his law practice at home in Columbia, despite ambivalence about the monotony of a legal career amid the swirling storms around him of an American political maelstrom, centered on the divided Border States like Missouri, Kentucky and further east in Maryland and Delaware, and a strong sense of an impending doom.